Nutan0706/devops-notes-hub/devops-notes-hub/others/proteus_model.md

 ### **🔹 Account Setup**

 * We create **one account group** that contains all securities of similar characteristics.
+     - Equity portfolio.
+     - fixed-income portfolio.
-  Example: Equity portfolio, fixed-income portfolio, sector-based portfolio.
+     - sector-based portfolio.
 * For each account, we package the required calculation logic, metadata, and security list into a **Docker image**.

 ### **🔹 Bogie (Benchmark) Setup**